outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - when a query has identified a function to reduce the variation/data without losing info
           - or create a function to do so
           - or identified a need to trigger an embedded query to create a function to do so
-          - and has identified & organized resources to create that function or execute that query, after identified its need for the function/query (AGI)
+          - and has identified & organized resources to create that function or execute that query, after identifying its need for the function/query (AGI)
       - query-embedding condition is where the data set is data about functions/variables
         - requiring an embedded query to find variation in embedded function/variable relationships/structures

+    - condition types
+      - invalidate query (compare & find alternative solution)
+      - embedded query (correct an info gap)
+      - stopped query (apply a metric)

   - demand-supply matching functions (alternatively formatted as a solution-finding query for a problem or lack-resource matching function) as an alternative solution to ads